solana-mobile/safari-extension-walletlib/README.md

 ### Define the request model in Javascript

 Define a method identifier, parameters, and a result type.
 Ensure that these types are JSON serializable.
-The `JSONObject` helper type conforms to this.

 ```ts
 // 1.
 Define a method identifier